Nahid1992/ExpandingSkills_IndependentProjects/README.md

 A collection of independent projects built to expand my engineering skills beyond academic research.

-My background is in foundation models, computer vision, and large-scale pretraining.
+My research background is in AI/ML, Deep Learning, Computer Vision, Foundation Model, and Large-scale Pretraining.
 These projects explore the complementary side of that work — building things that run in production: RAG pipelines, agentic AI systems, REST APIs, containerization, and cloud deployment.